Luis Emilio Recabarren: Death

 Recabarren, for all his fiery rhetoric, was a very sensitive person.
 After his return to Chile his ideals and projects were bitterly attacked by the majority of the central committee of the Communist Party of Chile, who accused him of being excessively soft and liberal and too much in accord with the social-democratic ideas and not enough in agreement with the opinions of the Comintern.
-These harsh criticisms, on top of personal and family problems, caused a severe depression.
+These harsh criticisms, on top of personal and family problems as well as health issues, caused a severe depression.
 He refused to run for deputy in the 1924 elections and on December 19 of the same year he committed suicide in Santiago at the age of 48.